duneanalytics/docs/docs/features/adding-new-contracts.md

 If you want us to index more than one contract, toggle on Advanced options and select "Yes" to the first question.
 Then, to the question of "Is it created by a factory contract?" select "No" to index all other contracts with the same bytecode or "Yes" to index all other contracts originating from the same creator.

-{% hint style="warning" %}
+!!! warning

     Only use these options if you know what you're doing and are extremely familiar with the project's architecture and deployment hierarchy.
 Incorrectly applying these settings may lead to a rejected submission.
-{% endhint %}

 ## Tracking your submissions